Getting Started with the Claims Page

 - Review AI validation that flags errors and suggests corrections before submission

-- Collaborate with your team through comments and activity tracking (coming soon)
+- Collaborate with your team through comments and activity tracking

 - Submit with the correct form — Claims automatically generate in the appropriate format (CMS-1500, UB-04, or ADA) based on the selected payer(s)